urcs-sync/ralloc/README.md

 ## Usage
 NOTE: all following commands assume that you are in the root directory of this repo.

+By default, Ralloc creates files in NVM mounted at `/mnt/pmem/`.
+If you instead want to emulate using DRAM, i.e., create files in `/dev/shm/`, please define macro `SHM_SIMULATING` while building.
+More details are provided in the *macros* Section below.

 ### Use Ralloc in your projects